 12. Off On: This family-owned brand makes all of their high quality clothing, like corduroy blouses, breezy cotton dresses, and mother/daughter sets, at their Lithuania factory, selling them all for around $200 or less.

-13. The Delicate Store: This Turkish womenswear studio creates timeless garments from natural fabrics like linen and silk, selling them for between $100 and $400.
+13. Cyc Atelier: This Turkish clothing and bedware studio creates vibrant kimonos, kaftans, and robes from natural fabrics like organic cotton and bamboo, selling them for between $37 and $117.

 14. Linen ID Studio: Another Lithuanian brand, Linen ID Studio specializes in made-to-order linen staples, most of which cost less than $150.